-How Do I Shrink Clothes or Stretch Clothes to Make Them Fit?
+Shrinking Clothes or Stretch Clothes to Make Them Fit

 We occasionally get a question from a reader who has found the perfect outfit but it is too big and he or she wants to know how to shrink it to fit.
 To shrink something, do the reverse of the recommendations listed above: use hot water, lots of agitation, and a hot drying cycle.

 WARNING: This technique will not turn out well!
 No one can predict how much or in which direction a garment will shrink.
 If you found the perfect outfit but it is too big, take it to a professional tailor to have it altered to fit.